Projects help you to isolate networking and security configurations across tenants in a single NSX deployment.

 The external IPv4 blocks must not overlap each other within a project, and they must not overlap on the same tier-0 gateway.

-For example, let us assume that project A is connected to tier-0 gateway A, project B is connected to tier-0 gateway B, and the tier-0 gateways of these two projects are isolated.
+For example, let us assume that Project A is connected to tier-0 gateway A, Project B is connected to tier-0 gateway B. The tier-0 gateways of these two projects are isolated.
 In this case, projects A and B can use the same or overlapping external IP blocks because they are connected to separate tier-0 gateways.

 8. In the Short log identifier text box, enter a string that the system can use to identify the logs that are generated in the context of this project.